zhang-stephen/easymake-yaml/README.md

 # Preface of easymake-yaml

 #### Above All
-This will be a auto-make tool for c/c++ and other languages, and I would accomplish it when I am not busy.
+This will be a auto-make tool for c/c++, and I would accomplish it when I am not busy.

 The Project will be written by Python 3.6, meaning it would not support to run with Python 2.7 and older python version.